 Getting ready for a big backpacking adventure?
-You know that feeling—excitement bubbling up as you picture yourself out on the trail, the fresh air, the challenge, the views.
-But nothing kills that thrill faster than realizing, halfway through your trip, that your gear isn’t up to the task.
+You probably know the feeling.
+Excitement starts to build as you picture yourself on the trail, enjoying the fresh air, the challenge, and the amazing views.
+But nothing ruins that thrill faster than realizing halfway through your trip that your gear just is not holding up.

 Read More About Backpacking Gear Maintenance